 Growing up in New Orleans, I knew that I lived in a unique place.
 That city and its culture enhanced my love of things quirky, obscure and odd.
 I spent my childhood constructing shoebox villages, populating them with little people and big lives.

-Even as a little girl, Penny read a range of books on people and events that crossed the globe and spanned the ages.
+Even as a little girl, I read a range of books on people and events that crossed the globe and spanned the ages.
 Early on, she developed a love for travel, meeting people, observing and paying attention to the small details of life, such as candy wrappers, door knockers, windows, gardens and footwear!

-Her influences include: the Fauvists, Georgia O'Keeffe, Emily Carr, Wolf Kahn, David Hockney, Helen Frankenthaler, Paul Cezanne, The Group of Seven, Walter Anderson, Josef Frank and Jane Troup.
+My influences include: the Fauvists, Georgia O'Keeffe, Emily Carr, Wolf Kahn, David Hockney, Helen Frankenthaler, Paul Cezanne, The Group of Seven, Walter Anderson, Josef Frank and Jane Troup.